Abhinish-Kumar/Algorithm/README.md

 performance be improved?
 Possibly: Ask the interviewer what was the most interesting solution you have seen to this probles

+ 16.If your interviewer is happy with the solution, the interview usually ends here.
+It is also common that the interviewer asks you extension questions, such as how you would handle the problem if the whole input is too large to fit into memory, or if the input arrives as a stream.
+This is a common follow-up question at Google, where they care a lot about scale.
+The answer is usually a divide-and-conquer approach — perform distributed processing of the data and only read certain chunks of the input from disk into memory, write the output back to disk and combine them later

 #### Also deal with space complexity O(a*b) = O(1) because no new variable is created in first code.

 #### write a modular code means make your code in peaces that every peace has a single or limited work to do.

+# Google question is left

+# Chapter 4  (intro Data structure)

+A DataStructure is a collection of values. amd Algorithms are steps or processes we put into place to manipulate these collection of values.

+These two things allow us to write programs.

+##### DataStructure + Algorithm = Program

+A Person who knows How DSA works can write a great code.Libraries can be change but fundamentalsa and algorithm concepts are always same thats why big tech companies ask questions in DSA.

+## What is a Data Structue?